Tespejo/BizTech_Signature_Template/README.md

 # BizTech_Signature_Template
-An email signature that allows for
+An email template that allows user-friendly and 'client'-friendly population of the signature.